j-d-b/kcus.org/README.md

 Adding to or changing the names of the main navbar pages is a larger development effort.

-**Note:** all anchor elements whose href attribute refers to an internal page must be given class `spa-nav`
+**Note:** all anchor elements whose href attribute refers to an internal page must be given class `spa-nav`.

 Below I'll discuss the workflow for adding new projects or staff.
 From this it should be fairly clear how to perform other similar maintenance actions.